 12 - 15 years

-Brushing a few times per week and stripping the coat every 8-10 weeks is necessary to keep the Lakeland Terrier's coat in top condition.
-Bathing is only needed as necessary.
+Brushing the Lakeland Terrier's coat a few times per week and stripping it every 8 to 10 weeks is necessary to keep it in top condition.
+Bathe him only as necessary.
 While stripping is required for show, pets may be trimmed, though this may alter the texture and color of the hair.

-Trimming nails regularly will help prevent painful splitting, cracking, or breaks.
+Trimming nails regularly will help prevent painful splitting, cracking, or breaking a nail.
 Terriers may be sensitive about having their paws touched, so get him used to the activity early.

 Common Health Issues